 It’s not a stretch to say that Hispanic/Latino students have an ancestral background in the subjects we teach.

-We can see that there are thousands of Latino students out there and in our classrooms, but their histories are not always studied in depth in your average U.S. or World History curriculum.
+We can see that there are thousands of Latino students out there and in our classrooms, but their histories are not always studied in depth in your average United States or World History curriculum.
 When students see themselves in the curriculum, this can fortify their interest in the topic.

 Taking back the U.S. demographically